History and Purpose

 Bowling Green, Kentucky 42101-1026

-The WKU Research Foundation and the Office of Research is located in Potter Hall, Room 301.
+The WKU Research Foundation is located in Potter Hall, Room 301.

 Potter Hall is across Alumni Drive from Wetherby Administration Building.
 Metered parking spaces are located on Alumni Drive and in the Old Fort Lot behind Potter Hall.